-Only teachers can register teams.
-There is no limit on the number of teams a school can register, but the school must nominate teachers to be judged with one teacher for every two teams.
+Only schools can register teams.
+There is no limit on the number of teams a school can register, but the school must nominate teachers to be a judge, with one teacher for every two teams.

-The names of the three students and their Year levels must be included at registration.
+The names of the three students, their Year levels and any dietary preference must be included at registration.

 Parents and friends can also attend for $20 per person.
-See separate webpage to book a ticket.
+Click here to book an audience ticket.

 Lunch will be provided as well as morning and afternoon teas.

 A travel subsidy will be available to assist schools in regional areas with transport to Melbourne.